-The Board of Directors recommends that you vote your shares:
+The Board recommends that you vote your shares:

-- "FOR" each of the nominees to the Board (Proposal 1); - "FOR" ratification of the selection of KPMG LLP as our independent registered accounting firm (Proposal 2); and - "FOR" the approval of our Amended and Restated 1990 Long-Term Incentive Plan (Proposal 3).
+- "FOR" each of the nominees to the Board (Proposal 1); and - "FOR" ratification of the selection of KPMG LLP as our independent registered accounting firm (Proposal 2).

 Why Did I Receive A One-Page Notice In The Mail Regarding The Internet Availability Of Proxy Materials Instead Of A Full Set Of Proxy Materials?